Difference Between ArrayList and LinkedList

-ArrayList and LinkedList both implements List interface and maintains insertion order.
-Both are non synchronized classes.
+ArrayList and LinkedList both implement the List interface and maintain insertion order.
+Both are non-synchronized classes.

-But there are many differences between ArrayList and LinkedList classes that are given below.
+However, there are many differences between the ArrayList and LinkedList classes that are given below.

 |4) ArrayList is better for storing and accessing data.||LinkedList is better for manipulating data.|

 |5) The memory location for the elements of an ArrayList is contiguous.||The location for the elements of a linked list is not contagious. |

 |6) Generally, when an ArrayList is initialized, a default capacity of 10 is assigned to the ArrayList.||There is no case of default capacity in a LinkedList.
 In LinkedList, an empty list is created when a LinkedList is initialized.|

 |7) To be precise, an ArrayList is a resizable array.||LinkedList implements the doubly linked list of the list interface.|

 Let's see a simple example where we are using ArrayList and LinkedList both.

 Test it Now